The Einstein-Friedrich-nonlinear scalar field system and the stability of scalar field Cosmologies: Acknowledgements

 \section{Acknowledgements}

-AA and FM are supported by projects PTDC/MAT/108921/2008 and CERN/FP/116377/2010 and by CMAT, Univ.
-Minho, through FCT plurianual funding.
-AA thanks the Relativity Group at the School of Mathematical Sciences, Queen Mary, Univ.
-London, for their warm hospitality while most of this work was done and FCT for grant SFRH/BD/48658/2008.
-FM thanks FCT grant SFRH/BSAB/967/2010 and hospitality from CBPF, Rio de Janeiro.
+AA and FM were supported by projects PTDC/MAT/108921/2008, CERN/FP/123609/2011 and \\PTDC/MAT-ANA/1275/2014 and by CMAT, Univ.
+Minho, through FEDER Funds COMPETE and FCT Project Est-OE/MAT/UI0013/2014.
+AA thanks the Relativity Group at the School of Mathematical Sciences, Queen Mary, University of London, for their warm hospitality while most of this work was done and FCT for grant SFRH/BD/48658/2008.
 JAVK was supported by an EPSRC Advanced Research Fellowship and by a project research grant from the Leverhulme Trust (F/07 476/AI).
 JAVK thanks the Centre of Mathematics of the University of Minho for its hospitality.